Baby Delivery Process

 - After your infant is delivered, the staff will ensure your privacy and provide you with the opportunity to begin bonding with your new baby, provided both you and the baby are medically stable.
 As a best practice, we generally encourage skin-to-skin contact and breastfeeding to begin immediately after delivery; it will benefit your baby and help you relax.

-- Winthrop's Obstetrical Anesthesia Service guarantees that an anesthesiologist is available 24 hours a day to ensure your safe and comfortable delivery and to handle any problem that may arise unexpectedly.
+- NYU Winthrop's Obstetrical Anesthesia Service guarantees that an anesthesiologist is available 24 hours a day to ensure your safe and comfortable delivery and to handle any problem that may arise unexpectedly.

 - This service is available at all times and is essential for optimum care of all mothers in the New Life Center.

-Winthrop-University Hospital is committed to policies and procedures designed to protect you and your baby at all times during and after your baby delivery process.
+NYU Winthrop Hospital is committed to policies and procedures designed to protect you and your baby at all times during and after your baby delivery process.

 To ensure your baby's safety, Identification (ID) Bands will be placed on you, your baby and your significant other immediately following birth in the LDR Suite.
 These ID Bands are not to be removed before discharge.
 If you are released from the Hospital before your baby, you must bring your ID Bands back with you when the baby is discharged.